FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 If you wanted to print images from your Pinterest account without downloading the images and uploading them again to a printing website, and without sharing your Pinterest username and password with the printing website, you could authorize the printing website to have read-only access to your Pinterest photos.

-You can do this using OAuth2.
+You can do this using OAuth 2.0.
 Here's a diagram of the grant, which is explained further below:

 {% plantuml source: _diagrams/learn/expert-advice/oauth/what-is-oauth-authorization-code-grant.plantuml, alt: "Example of the Authorization Code grant" %}